 "Ghost faders" show the current level of each channel, as determined by the offset introduced by the DCA fader.
-So, if the DCA fader remains at zero, then there is no effect on the controlled fader and no change in channel gain.
+So if the DCA fader remains at zero, then there is no effect on the controlled fader and no change in channel gain.

 A DCA fader move of, say, +5 dB will be indicated by a +5 dB change in the position of the ghost fader.
 Still, the channel fader does not move.
-In this example, channels 3 and four are assigned to Link Group 1, so their level changes with that Link fader.
-Channels 1 and 2 are not members of Link group 1, so they are not affected.

 DCAs are defined with the Link Group assignments buttons in the Channel window output section and the Internal section of the Patch window.